Explore more calculators

 Frequently Asked Questions

-This version uses a fixed seed so the same inputs always produce the same output.
-That makes the result stable and easier to compare.
+This version uses a fixed random seed, so the same inputs always produce the same output.
+That makes comparisons stable and easier to read.

 A 0% result usually means your strategy is conservative enough that none of the simulated paths reached the ruin threshold.

 Lower is better.
-Many traders try to keep it below 5–10%, but the right level depends on the strategy and the trader’s tolerance.
+Many traders try to keep it below 5 to 10 percent, but the right level depends on the strategy and the trader’s tolerance.

 No. Risk per trade often matters more.
 A high win rate strategy can still fail if losses are too large.